Haaxor1689/eslint-config/README.md

 npx install-peerdeps --dev @haaxor1689/eslint-config
 ```

 Next add it under `eslintConfig` key to your `package.json` or add it to your existing eslint config.
+You can also add the prettier config as well.

 ```jsonc
 // package.json